-From 2014 to 2016, even though Hongkong Land’s underlying earnings per share fell, its dividend was maintained at US 19 cents.
-In 2017 and 2018, underlying earnings grew, and that gave rise to dividends increasing year-on-year by 5.3% and 10% respectively.
+From 2014 to 2016, even though Hongkong Land’s underlying earnings per share fell, its dividend was maintained at 19 US cents per share.

 Hongkong Land does not have a fixed dividend policy, but it aims to maintain its dividend per share through the up-and-down cycles and steadily increase it over time with higher earnings.

-Its dividend payout ratio is also conservative at 50% of its underlying earnings.
+Its dividends are also well-covered since the dividend payout ratio is below 50% of its underlying earnings.

 Hongkong Land’s Risks

-On that front, there could be some short-term weakness in Hongkong Land’s business.
+On that front, there is certainly a risk and it could create short-term weakness in Hongkong Land’s business.